-Wilmshurst et al. (2011) have undertaken a re-evaluation of the radiocarbon chronology for eastern Polynesia, which has dramatically shortened the estimated settlement time.
-Proto-Nuclear Polynesian is now dated to 1000 BP, with the final canoes reaching New Zealand by as late as 1200 AD.
+Wilmshurst et al. (2011) have undertaken a re-evaluation of the radiocarbon chronology for Eastern Polynesia, which has dramatically shortened the estimated settlement time.
+Proto-Eastern Polynesian is now dated to 1000 BP, with the final canoes reaching New Zealand by as late as 1200 AD.
 Again, the same pattern appears; after a period of consolidation, one branch of Austronesian undergoes an explosive dispersal, reaching numerous locations within a very short period.

 These phases of dispersal and consolidation bring together neatly the linguistics and archaeology.
-The key question, however, is understanding the historical dynamic which was responsible for this recurring pattern.
-To answer this, we need to bring together historical sociology, technology and subsistence as interpretative strategies to understand the linguistics and archaeology.
+The key question, however, is explaining the historical dynamic responsible for this recurring pattern.
+To answer this, we need to bring together historical sociology, technology and subsistence as interpretative strategies.